bufbuild-ru/docs/docs/migration-guides/migrate-remote-generation-alpha/index.md

 ### Public plugins are now solely maintained by the Buf team

 In the alpha, public plugins could be uploaded by individual users with no verification.
 This caused a subpar experience for users who discovered plugins on their own, and also caused a security headache for some of our customers.
-All public remote plugins are now maintained and verified by the Buf team directly.To see all publicly available plugins, go to [buf.build/plugins](https://buf.build/plugins).
+All public remote plugins are now maintained and verified by the Buf team directly.

+To see all publicly available plugins, go to [buf.build/plugins](https://buf.build/plugins).
 We think we've covered the vast majority of use cases — however, if you find a useful plugin that should be added, please [file an issue](https://github.com/bufbuild/plugins/issues/new/choose)!

 ### Custom plugins available for Pro and Enterprise customers